 Cankdeska Cikana (Little Hoop) Community College (CCCC) is a small, rural, reservation-based tribal college serving the Spirit Lake Dakota community.
 We are located in Benson County, North Dakota that has double the U.S. Poverty Rate at close to 30 percent and the Tribe’s unemployment rate hovers at about 57 percent.
 Education is the pathway out of poverty and to improve an individual’s circumstances.
 CCCC averages 200 students per semester with about 10-12 non-Natives attending as we are very affordable and accessible.

 We need your help for student retention, completion, and success.
 Please consider making a donation that will go directly to our CCCC COVID-19 Angel Fund.
-Click on the red donate button below to make a contribution.
+Click on the yellow donate button below to make a contribution.
 This fund provides gift cards to students for basic living needs such as groceries, gas, diapers, cleaning supplies, ink cartridges, etc. The student only needs to make the request to a faculty member who verify that the student is making satisfactory academic progress.
 The gift cards are from the Spirit Lake Grocery Store and Spirit Lake Marina in an effort to help the tribal economic infrastructure.

 Pidamaya (thank you) for your thoughtful consideration.
 Mitakuye oyasin…all my relations.